 At Nettlestone Primary School, we believe art, craft and design embody some of the highest forms of human creativity.
 A high-quality art and design education should engage, inspire and challenge pupils, ensuring that we teach the right children, at the right time, the right way, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 Enabling them to demonstrate resilience by improving and persevering on specific skills to improve in areas identified personally to them.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art and design.
 They should also know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation, showing children that art can be a worthwhile career choice.
 We encourage children to produce creative work, exploring their ideas and recording their experiences.
 We approach art with the same ‘mission possible,’ attitude, enabling them to become proficient in drawing, painting, sculpture and other art, craft and design techniques.
 The children are taught how to evaluate and analyse creative works using the language of art, craft and design.
 This leads to them having a better understanding of great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

-Resources:Art at Nettlestone Art Curriculum
+Resources:Art and Design at Nettlestone Art at Nettlestone Art Curriculum